Article Categories

 The essence of kaizen and its role in operations

 The present article discusses the notion of kaizen and its role as the integral part of TQM philosophy.
-The major points of interests are the ...
+The major points of interests are the core of the kaizen ...

 E-tailing and opportunities it opens to businesses

 With the fast development of various e-business solutions companies seek for new opportunities to get in touch with customers and build new type relationships.
-If in planning everything looks pretty simple and ...
+If in planning everything looks pretty simple and straightforward, in reality ...

 Sustainable Tourism- A Prerequisite of Sustainable Development

 This article will provide a brief overview about the historical background, importance, concepts, principles and general debates about sustainable tourism.
-Sustainable tourism is one of the pre-requisites of ...
+Sustainable tourism is one of ...

 Ensuring Effective Leadership Choice in Organization

-This article will provide brief overview about the concept and definition of leadership, set of competencies required and choices of power available for leaders through which they can work ...
+This article will provide brief overview about the concept and definition of leadership, set of competencies required and choices of power available for leaders through which they ...

 Hospitality Marketing: A Remedy to Problems of Hospitality Industry

-This article will provide a brief overview about the concept of hospitality industry, the problems faced by this industry and importance of hospitality marketing to ensure customer satisfaction and business growth. ...
+This article will provide a brief overview about the concept of hospitality industry, the problems faced by this industry and importance of hospitality marketing to ensure customer satisfaction and ...

 Project Management: Effectiveness and Assessment

 The principles of effective project management are potentially applicable to any project type across different industries.
-It has been established that the basis of these principles have been designed so as to accommodate variety of tasks and ...
+It has been established that the basis of these principles have been ...

 Recent Articles